 Service Fabric support for containers

-Service Fabric supports the deployment of Docker containers on Linux and Windows Server containers on Windows Server 2016, along with support for Hyper-V isolation mode.
+Service Fabric supports the deployment of Docker containers on Linux, and Windows Server containers on Windows Server 2016 and later, along with support for Hyper-V isolation mode.

-In the Service Fabric application model, a container represents an application host in which multiple service replicas are placed.
-Service Fabric can run any containers, and the scenario is similar to the guest executable scenario in which you don't use the built-in Service Fabric programming models but instead package an existing application, written using any language or framework, inside a container.
+Service Fabric provides an application model in which a container represents an application host in which multiple service replicas are placed.
+Service Fabric also supports a guest executable scenario in which you don't use the built-in Service Fabric programming models but instead package an existing application, written using any language or framework, inside a container.
 This scenario is the common use-case for containers.

-In addition, you can run Service Fabric services inside containers as well.
-Support for running Service Fabric services inside containers is currently limited, and will be improved in upcoming releases.
+You can also run Service Fabric services inside a container.
+Support for running Service Fabric services inside containers is currently limited.

-Service Fabric has several container capabilities that help you build applications that are composed of microservices that are containerized.
-Service Fabric offers the following capabilities for containerized services:
+Service Fabric provides several container capabilities that help you build applications that are composed of containerized microservices, such as: